Reviews You Can Rely On

 Low-Profile Paddling Shoes

 The low-profile paddling shoe may look like a regular shoe with water-specific features that offer more support and drainage than a neoprene bootie.
-It is more protective and stable, making it a versatile choice for going from water to land-based activities.
+It is more protective and stable, making it versatile for going from water to land-based activities.
 It is constructed with a low-profile and minimalist design that is flexible and sensitive.
 The thin soles make it ideal for situations where you need to fit inside a small boat, like a kayak.
-It also has an outsole protective enough to perform on land.
+It also has an outsole that is protective enough to perform on land.

 The outsole typically lacks long or burly lugs and is made of smooth rubber.
 This allows for more surface area contact and better traction on soft, slippery, or smooth surfaces.
-The uppers typically feature a construction that maximizes drainage, such as a mesh upper or holes in the outsole's perimeter so it dries quickly.
+The uppers typically feature a construction that maximizes drainage, such as a mesh upper or holes in the outsole's perimeter, so it dries quickly.
 You'll find that most of these low-profile paddling shoes are low-cut for better flexibility.

 Water-Focused Running or Hiking Shoes

 Another category is the water shoe built for running or hiking.
-People who like to swim and run or find themselves hiking in a swampy or water-logged environment may want to look for this type of shoe.
+People who like to swim and run or find themselves hiking in a swampy or waterlogged environment may want to look for this type of shoe.
 This category is a hybrid between regular running and traditional paddling shoes.
 It features more support than a paddling shoe and better drainage than a runner or hiker.
 It also has a thinner outsole than a runner to retain sensitivity while providing higher support.

 water shoes - fall runs in the pacific northwest might be a situation where you...